Deployment and Maintenance / Standalone Deployment

 |

-After executing the command, all installation files are saved in the automatically created dataflux-func-portable-{architecture}-{version}
+After the command is executed, all installation files are saved in the automatically created dataflux-func-portable-{architecture}-{version}

 directory.

-- If you need to install DataFlux Func on a public-network-free server, you can first download it locally, then copy the entire directory to the target machine using a USB drive or tools like
+- When installing DataFlux Func on a server without public network access, you can first download it on your local machine and then copy the entire directory to the target machine via USB drives or other mobile storage devices, or using the

 scp

-. - If the server where DataFlux Func needs to be installed has public network access, you can download it directly on the server.
+tool. - When installing DataFlux Func on a server with public network access, you can directly download it on the server.

 1.2 Manual Download

-For systems where it is inconvenient to use shell commands, you can manually download the required installation files.
+For systems where using shell commands is inconvenient, you can manually download the required installation files.

-If manual download is needed, here is a list of all the files:
+If manual download is needed, here is the complete list of files:

 ---|---|---|---|---|